Turning point principle for stability of viscous gaseous stars: Abstract

 \section{Abstract}

-We consider stability of non-rotating viscous gaseous stars modeled by the Navier-Stokes-Poisson system.
-Under general assumptions on the equations of states, we proved that the number of unstable modes for the linearized Navier-Stokes-Poisson system equals that of the linearized Euler-Poisson system modeling inviscid gaseous stars.
-In particular, the turning point principle holds true for non-rotating stars with or without viscosity.
-That is, the transition of stability only occurs at the extrema of the total mass and the number of unstable modes is determined by the mass-radius curve.
-For the proof, we establish an infinite dimensional Kelvin-Tait-Chetaev theorem for a class of linear second order PDEs with dissipation.
-Moreover, we prove that linear stability implies nonlinear asymptotic stability and linear instability implies nonlinear instability for Navier-Stokes-Poisson system.
+We investigate the stability of non-rotating viscous gaseous stars, which are modeled by the Navier-Stokes-Poisson system.
+Based on general hypotheses concerning the equation of states, we demonstrate that the count of unstable modes in the linearized Navier-Stokes-Poisson system matches that of the linearized Euler-Poisson system modeling inviscid gaseous stars.
+In particular, the turning point principle holds for the non-rotating stars with viscosity.
+This principle asserts that the stability of these stars is determined by the mass-radius curve parameterized by the center density.
+The transition of stability only occurs at the extrema of the total mass.
+To substantiate our claims, we formulate an infinite-dimensional Kelvin-Tait-Chetaev Theorem for a class of abstract second-order linear equations with dissipation.
+Moreover, we prove that linear stability implies nonlinear asymptotic stability and linear instability implies nonlinear instability for the Navier-Stokes-Poisson system under spherically symmetric perturbations.